 How to Check for Cancer

-We’ve mentioned checking for testicular cancer.
-Let’s discuss how that actually works.
+We've mentioned checking for testicular cancer.
+Let's discuss how that works.
 Checking for cancer has some universal rules.
-In general, you’re looking for bumps and spots that aren’t supposed to be there.
-Obviously, the inspection will go better if you do it immediately after some male grooming.
-In fact, a post-shower check is usually the best idea.
+In general, you're looking for bumps and spots that aren't supposed to be there.
+The inspection will go better if you do it immediately after some male grooming.
+A post-shower check is usually the best idea.

-You’re going to gently run your fingers over your own balls to see if everything is in its place.
-Remember, they don’t need to be the same size or hang at the same height.
-In fact, for your testicles to be perfectly uniform would be strange.
-Also, don’t forget that you have a little tube in the back of each testicle that will feel like a lump.
-It’s supposed to be there.
-Don’t let it scare you.
+You're going to gently run your fingers over your balls to see if everything is in its place.
+Remember, they don't need to be the same size or hang at the same height.
+For your testicles to be perfectly uniform would be strange.
+Also, don't forget that you have a little tube in the back of each testicle that will feel like a lump.
+It's supposed to be there.
+Don't let it scare you.

 In addition to checking for lumps, you want to grab a mirror and look for any spots or irregularities.

-If you’d like to get deeper into how to identify and prevent testicular cancer, you can find the important details here.
+If you'd like to get deeper into identifying and preventing testicular cancer, you can find the important details here.

 It's Time For Class

 That should be enough to get you going.
 Be sure to check back in with us at MANSCAPED™ now and then.
 We'll give you a mix of vital everyday information and some entertaining shenanigans.
 Hopefully, it will all do you some good.
 Until next time, good luck this semester.